Loac/obsidian-fight-note/README.md

 ## Installation

-`Settings / Community plugins / Community Plugins / Browse` and search for `Fight note`.
+`Settings / Community plugins / Community Plugins / Browse` and search for `Fight Note`.

 ## Usage

 In the editor, type out a code block with name `fight` as the language.
 Specify your notations on the subsequent lines.

 ### Examples